dendibakh/perf-book/chapters/5-Performance-Analysis-Approaches/5-10 Chapter Summary.md

 * Generally, counting and sampling incur very low runtime overhead (usually below 2%).
 Counting gets more expensive once you start multiplexing between different events (5--15% overhead), while sampling gets more expensive with increasing sampling frequency [@Nowak2014TheOO].
 User-mode sampling can be used for analyzing long-running workloads or when you don't need very accurate data.

 * The Roofline Performance Model is a throughput-oriented performance model that is heavily used in the High Performance Computing (HPC) world.
 It visualizes the performance of an application against hardware limitations.
-Roofline model helps to identify performance bottlenecks, guides software optimizations, and keeps track of optimization progress.
+The Roofline model helps to identify performance bottlenecks, guides software optimizations, and keeps track of optimization progress.

 * There are tools that try to statically analyze the performance of code.
 Such tools simulate a piece of code instead of executing it.
 Many limitations and constraints apply to this approach, but you get a very detailed and low-level report in return.